 Design and Build

-The Victory FLs were Zeiss’ premium birding binoculars before the Victory HTs.
+The Victory FLs were Zeiss’ premium birding binoculars before the Victory HTs and SFs.
 They were pioneering in many ways, with a composite body for low weight and the high-fluoride glass lens elements that reduce false colour fringing and that most binoculars now denote as ‘HD’.

 Body and Ergonomics